Your quick guide to Sikh Weddings

 Laava: The Fourfold Blessings

-The Laava are a significant part of the Anand Karaj, comprising four hymns that play a central role in Sikh Wedding customs.
-These hymns represent the four stages of a fulfilling life and emphasize the importance of love, harmony, and commitment in marriage.
+The Laava are a significant part of the Anand Karaj, comprising four hymns that play a central role in Sikh customs.
+These hymns represent the four stages of a fulfilling life and emphasise the importance of love, harmony, and commitment in marriage.
 As each Laava is sung, the couple takes another step forward in their journey of love and unity.

 Ardaas: Seeking Blessings